salehjg/salehjg.github.io/research.md

 ## Hobby/Commercial Projects
 **Hardware for 3D scanner using photogrammetry**
-- Hardware design for rotating the object infront of a fixed camera
+- Hardware design for rotating the object in front of a fixed camera

 **Wireless ESP32 based 4-channel data logger**
-- Mixed signal PCB design
+- Mixed-signal PCB design
 - Based on `ESP-IDF`
 - The desktop side application is written in C#.net